The Nest

 Go Back To Previous Page

 Is it worth buying a coop in NYC?
 Buying a coop in NYC can be tricky.
-It takes longer and requires more steps than buying a condo, so it’s good to plan.
+It takes longer and requires more steps than buying a condo, so it’s advisable to plan.
 Here’s what you need to know.
-Coop apartments make up approximately two-thirds of housing stock in NYC.
-Therefore, if you plan on buying a place in the city, you’ll likely encounter coops.
-Coops are also more affordable than comparable condos or single-family homes since it’s harder for foreigners and investors to purchase coop buildings.
+Co-op apartments make up approximately two-thirds of the housing stock in NYC.
+Therefore, if you plan on buying a place in the city, you’ll likely encounter co-ops.
+Co-ops are also more affordable than comparable condos or single-family homes since it’s harder for foreigners and investors to purchase co-op buildings.
 So what exactly are they?
 How much do they cost?
 And how do you buy one?
-This guide will cover what you need to know about buying a coop in NYC, the pros and cons, and the questions to ask when buying a coop in NYC.
+This guide will cover everything you need to know about buying a coop in NYC, including the pros and cons, as well as key questions to ask when purchasing a coop in NYC.

 buying a coop in new york city - pros and cons of buying a coop in nyc